 Faculty

-Major General Sanjeev Chowdhry (Retd), Director Editorial at the United Service Institution of India (USI), is a graduate of the Defence Services Staff College (DSSC), Wellington, and the College of Defence Management.
-During his career, he held several key command and staff appointments, including Commanding Officer of an Artillery Unit, Brigade Commander of a Composite Artillery Brigade, and General Officer Commanding of a Sub Area.
-He also served as GSO-3 (Intelligence) of an infantry brigade in high altitude, brigade major of an infantry brigade, General Staff Officer-1 of an artillery division, Director (Net Assessment) at HQ Integrated Defence Staff, Deputy Director General (Artillery), focusing on artillery modernization, and Brigadir Artillery of a corps in the Eastern Sector.
-General Chowdhry's instructional roles include tenures at the Special Frontier Force Academy and at DSSC.
-He has also served as a Military Observer in the United Nations Mission in Sierra Leone.
-His expertise spans net assessment, soft skills training and career counselling.
-He is presently the Director Editorial at the USI and as a contributor to USI, he shares strategic insights on geopolitics and defence and security issues.
+Major General Sanjeev Chowdhry (Retd) is the Director (Editorial) at the United Service Institution of India (USI).
+He is a graduate of the Defence Services Staff College (DSSC), Wellington, and the College of Defence Management.
+During a distinguished military career, he held several key command and staff appointments, including Commanding Officer of an Artillery UnitBrigade Commander of a Composite Artillery Brigade, and General Officer Commanding of a Sub Area.
+His staff tenures included GSO-3 (Intelligence) of an infantry brigade in a high-altitude area, Brigade Major of an infantry brigade, General Staff Officer-1 of an artillery division, Director (Net Assessment) at HQ Integrated Defence StaffDeputy Director General (Artillery) with a focus on artillery modernisation, and Brigadier Artillery of a corps in the Eastern Sector.
+His instructional assignments include tenures at the Special Frontier Force Academy and at DSSC.
+He has also served as a Military Observer with the United Nations Mission in Sierra Leone.
+Major General Chowdhry’s professional expertise spans net assessment, soft-skills training, and career counselling.
+In his current role as Director (Editorial) at USI, and as a regular contributor, he shares informed strategic perspectives on geopolitics, defence, and security affairs.

 Neelotpal Mishra, Senior Research Fellow, is an alumnus of The Royal Military College of Science, Shrivenham, U.K and University of Oxford U.K. He has over 25 years of work experience in industry verticals like government, information and communication. technology, hospitality, airlines, logistics, manufacturing, software product development and financial services. his expertise are information and cyber, warfare and technologies.
 He has a deep interest in military history and strategic affairs and has done consultancy work for various government organizations.
 He writes regularly on many Historical and strategic affairs topics.